jeffreykegler/hoonlint/misc/whitespace.md

 The 1-based line number of a character is its **line location**.
 Line location is often abbreviated to **line**, and column location is often abbreviated to **column**.

+To avoid confusion,
+in this document
+column position is always used to mean the location of a character within a line, as defined above.
+When we discuss other horizontal vs. vertical grids, we use the terms "row" for position on the vertical axis, and "silo" for position on the horizontal axis.
+The definition of the specific meaning of
+"row" and "silo" will be given with the context where it is used.

 The column location at which `x` starts will sometimes be written as `Column(x)`,